saiho/future-foods-raspberry/README.md

 ```

 Note, the characters `,`, `:`, `=` and `\` must be escaped with `\` when they are part of the command arguments.

+Note 2, be extra careful when editing `010_pi-nopasswd`.
+Any syntax error or wrong character will cause the file to be corrupted and it will not be possible to login as root.

 ## Overlay FS